Idaho Public Records Request and/or Requests for Confidential Information

-Employment security information is any information descriptive of an identifiable person or persons received by, recorded by, prepared by, furnished to, or collected by the department, or the Industrial Commission in the administration of the Employment Security Law.
+Employment security information is any information descriptive of an identifiable person or persons received by, recorded by, prepared by, furnished to, or collected by the Idaho Department of Labor, or the Industrial Commission in the administration of the Employment Security Law.
 For more information, see Idaho Code § 74-106(7) and 20 CFR § 603.6

 Employee: If you are an employee requesting information about yourself, you will need to submit your request in writing and we will verify your identity before we release the documents.
-An easy way to do that is to fill out an informed consent release, have it notarized at your bank and email or send it to us as your request.
+An easy way to have us verify your identity is to fill out an informed consent release, have it notarized at your bank and email or send it to us as your request.

 Employer: If you are an employer requesting information about your business, you need to complete an informed consent release.

-If you do not represent the individual or employer and are seeking records for such person, you are a third party.
-You also must complete the Third Party Confidentiality Agreement form.
+If you do not represent the individual or employer and are seeking records for an individual or an employer, you are a third party and must complete the Third Party Confidentiality Agreement.